CharlesTheGreat77/EvilCrowPyRF/README.md

 python3 ecrf.py -btn 1 -file logs/frontGate.txt
 ```

-Configure signal(s) to buttons from viewlogs (if nothing is specified, it will automatically scrape logs from viewlog)
+Configure signal(s) to buttons from viewlogs (if nothing is specified, it will automatically scrape logs from viewlog), and set frequency to 315
 ```
-python3 ecrf.py -btn 1
+python3 ecrf.py -btn 1 -f 315.00
 ```